chrispaul-code/devTinder/Notes.md

 - Add timestamps to the userSchema
 - Add API level validation on Patch request & Signup post api
 - DATA Sanitizing - API validation for each field, Explore Validator Library func and use validator fuc, password,email..

+Create Connnection Request Schema
+Send Connection Request API
+Proper validation of Data
+Think about ALL corner cases
+$or query $and query in mongoose query-logical/  https://www.mongodb.com/docs/manual/reference/operator/

+schema.pre("save") function
+Read more about indexes in MongoDB
+Why do we need index in DB?
+What is the advantages and disadvantage of creating?
+- Read this arcticle about compond indexes - https://www.mongodb.com/docs/manual/core/indexes/ index-types/index-compound/
+ALWAYS THINK ABOUT CORNER CASES

+Write code with proper validations for POST /request/review/:status/:requestId Thought process - POST vs GET
+Read about ref and populate https://mongoosejs.com/docs/populate.html Create GET /user/requests/received with all the checks Create GET GET /user/connections